Baby feetTamara Lynn Lass

 Immediately following Shane’s murder and amidst lingering questions still raised regarding Tamara’s death, Bennett stated he would pull the file of the couple’s first child for review, just to make sure there were no changes needing made to his earlier ruling.

-District Court Judge Darrell Goodhue granted Parrish’s motion, and a second trial was scheduled to be held in Keokuk in extreme southeast Iowa where jurors might be unfamiliar with the full scope of Teri Lass’s outrageous claims and [sometimes] implausible allegations.
+District Court Judge Darrell Goodhue granted Parrish’s motion, and a third location was selected for trial — in Keokuk in extreme southeast Iowa — where jurors unfamiliar with the full scope of Teri Lass’s interminable claims of victimization and ofttimes implausible allegations might be more sympathetic to her most recent contentions.

 State Medical Examiner Thomas Bennett finds nothing to indicate Tamara Lynn Lass died of “SIDS.”
 He rules her cause of death as “undetermined.”

-Parrish’s tactics worked once again; on March 24, 1993, the Lee County District Court jury acquitted Lass of murder charges in her son’s death.
+Parrish’s tactics worked once again; despite scores of evidence tying Lass directly to Shane’s blunt force trauma death and the kidnapping note, a Lee County District Court Jury acquitted her March 24, 1993, of murder in her son’s death.

 Pending an exhumation and further investigation, she has yet to be charged in her infant daughter’s unsolved death.

-Shane Lass’s case also remains open but in name only; Teri Lass cannot be re-tried in his slaying.
+Shane Lass’s case also remains open but in name only; Teri Lass cannot be retried in his slaying due to Double Jeopardy laws.

 Read more about Shane’s murder and Teri Lass’s explanation for his kidnapping and death.